 4. Ram Saran Verma

 Ram Saran Verma is the Indian most affluent farmer who brings advanced and more profitable farming techniques.
 Moreover, he is the only farmer who brings these techniques to small Indian farmers and rural villages in his state.
 Ram Saran Verma has been felicitated by several Indian farming awards for his work.
+He started farming in 1990 with 5 acres of land.
+His constant efforts and modern farming techniques made him successful.
+Now, he has approx. 200 acres of agricultural land.
+He use his 100 acres of land for banana plantations and 100 acres for tomatoes and potatoes.
 His farming techniques have been considered and replicated across his state.
 In 2019, he was awarded India’s fourth-highest civilian award, the Padma Shri award.

 5. Rajiv Bittu

 Rajiv Bittu, Chartered Accountant by profession and a full-time farmer also.
 According to him, he makes more revenue from farming than his chartered accountancy firm.